David Thom: Amateur career

 Thom was playing for the Hawick Y.M.C.A. side, Hawick Y.M., before then playing for Hawick.

 He was still playing for Hawick right at the start of the 1929–30 season when he was a reserve for the Hawick side for the Kelso Sevens.

-His last game for Hawick was on 26 October 1929 he where contributed in a fine victory over Selkirk.
+His last game for Hawick was on 26 October 1929 where he contributed in a fine victory over Selkirk.

 Thom moved to London for work and then played for London Scottish.

 He was one of the famous London Scottish 'live wires'.

 In October 1933, a notable London Scottish win over Blackheath hit the headlines.
 More remarkable than the win was the versatility of Thom.
 The London Scottish scrum half George McLaren broke a bone in his wrist and couldn't continue.
 To the surprise of the crowd it was Thom who then filled in at scrum half.
 The Edinburgh Evening News reported:

 Thom tackled the job like an expert.
 Not only did he sling the ball out in the approved manner but he surprised his international vis-a-vis E. B. Pope by 'dummying' his way through on more than one occasion.

 He was one of the London Scottish sevens side that reached the final of the 1937 Melrose Sevens, only to be beaten by Gala by a last minute score.